 Our Favorite Comic Book Villains obsessed with Betting/Gambling

-And even though he isn’t obsessed with gambling, he adopted his name from the joker playing card because he resembled it after being disfigured.
+And even though he isn’t that into gambling, he stole his name from the joker playing card because he looked like it after being disfigured.

 The classic Joker commits his crimes with a variety of thematic weapons like a deck of razor-tipped playing cards, a toxic known as the Joker Venom, Jack-in-the-boxes with dangerous surprises, etc.

 Two-Face is a fictional super-villain, the enemy of Batman, that appears in comic books published by DC Comics.
 His alter ego is popular District Attorney of Gotham, Harvey Dent, who has always had a passion for betting.

 Even though there are many different versions of how Dent gets his left side hideously scarred, he then adopts the character of Two-Face and becomes a criminal who bases his evil acts on the outcome of a coin flip.

 In this video clip of the popular film directed by Christopher Nolan, The Dark Knight (2008), we can see Two-Face deciding the fates of Batman, Jim Gordon and his son using his famous coin.